What is a Help to Buy Isa?

 How does the bonus get paid?

-If you've saved up for your mortgage deposit using a Help to Buy Isa, here's how you can claim your bonus:
+If you've saved up for your mortgage deposit using a Help to Buy Isa and are ready to buy a property, whatever you do, don't just withdraw the money - there's a process you need to follow in order to claim your bonus:

-Step 1: Close the account when you're ready to buy your first home.
+Step 1: Tell the bank that you're ready to buy and would like to close the account.
 You'll then receive a closing letter from the Isa manager.

 Step 2: Give the closing letter to your property solicitor or conveyancer.
 They will use the letter to apply for your government bonus.